 15 Years Experience by Professionals Who Understand Your Journey.

 Due to the toxic reactions that frequently occur, work with a trusted physician, and have a set plan to follow.
 Lorazepam must be tapered in a gradual manner.
-Quitting Ativan cold turkey is a bad idea, as the shock to the body will be hard to tolerate, and may leave lingering withdrawals for a very long time.
+Quitting Ativan cold turkey is a bad idea, as the shock to the body will be hard to tolerate, and may leave lingering after-effects for a very long time.

 Lorazepam / Ativan Dependency